Vyral/brett-jennings-recruiting/_posts/2019-04-08-success-spotlight---tony-fery-how-to-go-from-0-to-36-deals-a-year.md

 ---
 layout: post
-title: 'Success Spotllight - Tony Fery:  How to Go From 0 to 36 Deals a Year'
+title: 'Success Spotlight - Tony Fery:  How to Go From 0 to 36 Deals a Year'
 date: 2019-04-08 14:13:00
 tags:
   - Reviews and Referrals